Employee cost calculation

 Employer’s national insurance allowance

-Some employers are eligible for the annual employer’s national insurance allowance of £5,000.
+Some employers are eligible for the annual employer’s national insurance allowance of £10,500 (from April 2025).
 The national insurance allowance is beneficial to small employers with just a few employees, as it significantly reduces the cost of national insurance to the business.

 HMRC calculators